Mike Sirianni

 Mike Sirianni (born March 22, 1972) is an American college football coach and former player.
 He is the head football coach for Washington & Jefferson College, a position he has held since 2003 after succeeding Pittsburgh Steelers great John Banaszak.
 Sirianni has compiled a record of 101–24 in 11 seasons as head coach.
-Sirianni's winning percentage of .846 is second best among active head coaches with at least five years of experience in NCAA football, trailing only that of Mount Union coach Larry Kehres, for whom he played for.
+Sirianni's winning percentage of .846 is second best among active head coaches with at least five years of experience in NCAA football, trailing only that of Mount Union coach Larry Kehres, for whom he played.
 In his first 11 years of coaching at Washington & Jefferson, he won PAC Coach of the Year five times.

 Sirianni attended Mount Union College, where he was a wide receiver on the school's first NCAA Division III Football Championship-winning team in 1993.
 He also competed on the school's track and field team, where he was a four-time conference champion in the triple jump.
 He worked as an assistant coach for Mount Union in 1996 and 1997 on teams that won two more NCAA Division III national titles.

 Mike is the brother of Philadelphia Eagles head coach Nick Sirianni.